lorikayman/dotfiles/README.md

 Dotfiles managed with [chezmoi](https://github.com/twpayne/chezmoi)

 > [!CAUTION]
-> This is not intended to be used.
-Despite being a public repository, __this set of configurations is not intended for you__, nor do you likely gain much from using it due to personalized workflow.
->
-> Configuration setup is designed for debian-based (since `apt`) systems, **Pop!_Os** specifically.
+> This repository nor its __set of configurations is not intended to be used__ apart from research and/or study purposes, as its contents are designed specifically for a personalized workflow, extending to the utilized Operating Systems.

 Apply: